Vice President and Project Director

 - design of strategic information plans; capital asset management planning systems;

 - the development of cost allocation and utility pricing strategies to insure sustainability and equity.

-Climate Change and Stormwater Specialist
+Project Manager, Climate Change and Stormwater Specialist

 Nancy Hill has been involved in the NWWBI since 2005, and has been the lead facilitator for the Stormwater Task Force since its inception in 2008.
 Ms. Hill combines a strong technical background with project management skills to lead projects from planning to implementation for municipalities, regional and federal governmental agencies and large multinational companies.
 She has over 20 years of experience leading multidisciplinary teams in the areas of asset management, stormwater, wastewater, water, transportation, climate change, greenways, information technology and urban design.
 Within these areas, Ms. Hill has been involved in strategic planning, development of policies, procedures and regulations, project management, organizational management, public consultation, financing, design, and construction

 Chris is an Asset Management Leader with AECOM’s Burnaby office, specializing in the financial and operational sustainability of infrastructure assets.
 He has successfully directed large and multi- disciplinary asset management assignments for clients at the national, provincial and municipal government level, plus donor-funding agencies.
 Having worked on a diverse range of asset management projects for clients in Canada, the US, Europe and Africa, he has experience covering major asset types such as health care, highways, bridges, dams, municipal, transit, ports and facilities.
 Chris has participated in the NWWBI since 2001 and lead the development of the Benchmarking model for Canadian water utilities.